 A blocked gallbladder duct can become a medical emergency.
 Anyone with gallstones should receive prompt medical attention for any intense abdominal pain, especially if there is jaundice.

 A pulmonary embolism occurs when a blood vessel in a lung is blocked, often by a blood clot.
 A person may initially notice pain and swelling in one leg when the clot blocks a blood vessel there.
 If the clot breaks loose, it can travel to the lungs.

 Pulmonary embolisms are serious and relatively common.
 Research shows that they are responsible for around

 Aside from pain in the back of the ribs, a pulmonary embolism can cause the following symptoms:

 - coughing, which may bring up blood

 - an irregular heartbeat

-Certain conditions that affect the lungs can also cause back rib pain.
+Certain health conditions that affect the lungs can also cause back rib pain.

-For example, pleurisy occurs when the lining of the lungs becomes inflamed.
-This can lead to pain in the chest, shoulders, and back ribs.
+For example, pleurisy, or inflammation of the lining of the lungs, can cause pain in the chest, shoulders, and back ribs.

-For this reason, anyone with persistent or severe back rib pain should contact a healthcare provider for guidance.
+Anyone with persistent or severe back rib pain should contact a healthcare professional.